Download a Copy of the Banned List

 It is our mission and should be your desire to maintain a safe environment to call home.
 This cannot be accomplished without cooperation between staff, residents, visitors, and Law Enforcement.

-The Housing Authority has an on-site Resource Officer on Second Street, Officer Jonathan Moore will be glad to assist you with any issue or concern that you may have, or he will put you in contact with someone who can.
+The Housing Authority has an on-site Resource Officer on Second Street, Officer Paulo Ferreira will be glad to assist you with any issue or concern that you may have, or he will put you in contact with someone who can.
 Please don't hesitate to ask a member of our staff for help, we will maintain your privacy.

 The Authority cannot and will not discriminate in the enforcement of the rules.
 Everyone will be held accountable for violations of their obligations under the Residential Lease Agreement.
 Please help us to ensure that our community will continue to be a safe and enjoyable place for everyone.